Katerinajames/average_grades_python/README.md

-A class average calculation in python programming language
+A class average grade  calculation in python programming language